foursquare/FSQCollectionViewAlignedLayout/README.md

 The following cell attributes are available

 **UIEdgeInsets insets** — This is the spacing in points around all four edges of the cell.
 For layout positioning purposes, these insets are added to the cell's size.
-For example, a 50x50 point cell with 10 point insets on all four sides will be laid out as if it was a 60x60 point cell.
+For example, a 50x50 point cell with 5 point insets on all four sides will be laid out as if it was a 60x60 point cell.
 However, the actual UICollectionViewCell class will end up being the correct size you reported it as being.

-**BOOL shouldBeginLine** — If *YES*, this will force the cell to the first cell on the line if it would not otherwise have been laid out that way.
+**BOOL shouldBeginLine** — If *YES*, this will force the cell to be the first cell on the line if it would not otherwise have been laid out that way.

-**BOOL shouldEndLine** — If *YES*, this will force the cell to the last cell on the line if it would not otherwise have been laid out that way.
+**BOOL shouldEndLine** — If *YES*, this will force the cell to be the last cell on the line if it would not otherwise have been laid out that way.

 **BOOL startLineIndentation** — If *YES* and the section's alignment is *Left* or *Right*, this will force all future lines to line up with the left or right edge of this cell respectively.
 The available width of all future lines will be lowered and padding will be added to the appropriate side to inset them.
 The indentation starts at the actual edge of the cell, not including insets.
 There can be only one indentation at a time per section; a future cell in the same section with indentation will override a previous one.